 Never Feed Broccoli to Sheep that Has Been Prepared with Harmful Ingredients

 Since we are on the subject of cooking, you must never, ever feed broccoli to your sheep that has been prepared with any harmful ingredients they cannot have.
-Seasonings, salt, sugar, oils, cheese and the like are all bad for sheep.
+Seasonings, salt, sugar, oils, cheese, and the like are all bad for sheep.

-At best, these ingredients are associated with diarrhea, digestive upset and weight gain.
-At worst, they can lead to severe issues like bloat on their own, inflammation of the intestinal tract and other serious health effects.
+At best, these ingredients are associated with diarrhea, digestive upset, and weight gain.
+At worst, they can lead to severe issues like bloat on their own, inflammation of the intestinal tract, and other serious health effects.
 Any of these latter effects might be fatal.

-So you might have your favorite broccoli recipe, or rely on a topping or addition to make it more palatable, your sheep definitely don’t need any such things.
+So you might have your favorite broccoli recipe, or rely on a topping or addition to make it more palatable, but your sheep definitely don’t need any such things.

 If you’re going to feed your sheep cooked broccoli it must be plain, end of story.

-Beware of Pesticide on Grocery-bought Broccoli
+Beware of Pesticides on Grocery-bought Broccoli

 It is a sad truth today that pretty much all of our commercial produce is heavily treated with pesticide, from its very planting to harvesting, and these pesticides can mean serious health risks for mammals.

-If you don’t want any of these things to be for your sheep you must make it a point to purchase organic, pesticide free broccoli from the store if you aren’t growing your own for your sheep.
+If you don’t want any of these things to be for your sheep you must make it a point to purchase organic, pesticide-free broccoli from the store if you aren’t growing your own for your sheep.